What is Labour's new immigration Bill?

 How does the Bill impact refugees and survivors?

-This government have said this Bill’s new powers of strengthening border security will work to “reduce small boat crossings and loss of life in the Channel”.
-However, from our work with survivors in our therapy rooms over the last 40 years, we know that it will instead further penalise those people seeking protection in the UK.
+This government has said this bill’s new powers of strengthening border security will work to “reduce small boat crossings and loss of life in the Channel”.
+However, from our work with survivors in our therapy rooms over the last 40 years, we know that it will instead further punish those people who have no choice but to put their own and their family members’ lives at risk on order to seek protection in the UK.

-We find this to be a shocking and cruel addition to the system.
-As we found in our Burning House report our clients who have made dangerous journeys like these, are fleeing torture and unimaginable horrors-and are ultimately trying to find safety for them and their families.
+As we found in our Burning House report our clients who have made dangerous journeys like these, are fleeing torture and unimaginable horrors, including en route to the UK, and are ultimately trying to find safety for themselves and their children.

 What needs to change

-This Bill puts forward some well needed changes to the asylum system, but still is far from the necessary change we need to see for a compassionate and fair asylum process for torture survivors.
+This Bill puts forward some well needed changes to the asylum system but is far from being the system-wide reform that we need to see for a compassionate, effective and fair asylum process for torture survivors.

 We are calling for a number of changes: